Re-homing your rabbit

 - Interact with the rabbit so she is used to people.

 - Provide her with toys to show prospective adopters that she is a fun, interesting companion animal.

 - NEVER offer your rabbit for free.
-Insist on a modest $10 charge.
-This will prevent your rabbit from becoming snake food.
+Insist on at least modest $20 charge.
+This will prevent your rabbit from becoming food for people or other animals.